josephwoodward/josephwoodward/README.md

 ### Hello there! 👋 I'm Joe

-I'm a software engineer that loves all things backend/network and distributed systems related.
-I currently work at [Form3](https://www.form3.tech/) helping build and support their highly reliable Payment Procesing platform.
-Prior to that I worked as a backend engineer at @justeattakeaway.
+I'm a Software Engineer living in the United Kingdom that loves all things backend/network and distributed systems related.
+I currently work as a Lead Engineer at [Form3](https://www.form3.tech/) helping build and support their highly reliable Payment Procesing platform.
+Prior to that I worked as a backend engineer at Just Eat.

 - 🔭 I currently work at